 I have made some BIG mistakes over the years and I want to share them with you today so you can avoid making them yourself.

-I have been reading tea leaves since I was 16, the playing cards since I was 18 and the Tarot since I was 20.
-I now have as I write this post 24 years’ experience in the world of divination.
+I have been reading tea leaves since 1992, the playing cards since I was 1994 and the Tarot since 1997.
+I now have as I write this post many years experience in the world of divination.
+From the time I started dabbling in Tarot, I began to charge money and thus stepped into the world of ‘business’.

 MISTAKE NUMBER ONE